hoochicken/joomla-dev-environment/README.md

   * user name: `root`
   * password: `root`
   * database name: `yourproject` (<= whatever is set in `.env` > DATABASE_NAME)

+## Changing Php Version

+As you can see in the Dockerfile: the base image is an apache 8.0.
+If you need another Version, just switch here to apache 8.1 or even back to 7.4.

 ## Debugger